-Your best course of action may be to hire an experienced attorney to help guide you through all the pitfalls that you may encounter.
+Your best course of action may be to hire an experienced attorney to help guide you through all the pitfalls you may encounter.

 How Much Is the Average Personal Injury Settlement?

-How Is a Settlement Paid Out?
+How Does a Settlement Get Paid Out?

-Money from a personal injury settlement may be paid out as a one-time lump sum or a series of payments in the form of a structured settlement.
+Money from a personal injury settlement may get paid out as a one-time lump sum or a series of payments in the form of a structured settlement.
 While structured settlements can be customized to suit your needs, you may not be able to change the terms later.